 Today, HIV is increasingly being considered as a chronic condition with near-average life-expectancy.
 Consequently, the well-being and health-related quality of life of people living with HIV are gaining increasing importance.
 Evidence suggests that even with effective treatment, people living with HIV have a significantly lower quality of life than the general population.

 Reasons for this are grounded in the physical, psychological and social domains that are likely to be overseen by traditional clinical measures focusing mainly on viral load suppression, that determine the choice of treatment and drive the development of new drugs.
-Patient Reported Outcomes (PROs) can be a tool to address this issue.
-Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROs can help assess the implications of a disease and the applied treatment on how the patient feels and functions and compare the clinical outcome to what the patient expects from the treatment.
+Patient Reported Outcome Measures (PROMs) can be a tool to address this issue.
+Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROMs can help assess the implications of a disease and the applied treatment on how the patient feels and functions and compare the clinical outcome to what the patient expects from the treatment.